MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-microsoft-sharepoint.md

 11. Set the **Application ID** to the application ID seen on the portal.

 12. Set the **Directory ID** to the directory (tenant) ID seen on the portal.
-This is also referred to as Microsoft365 Tenant ID.
+This is also referred to as Microsoft 365 Tenant ID.

 13. Set the **AAD Instance URI** to your AD URL (or leave it to default value).